-- A. Wall Design Standards. - 1.
-Perimeter walls shall be constructed of materials selected from the following list: - a.
+- A. Wall Design Standards. - Perimeter walls shall be constructed of materials selected from the following list: - a.
 Adobe block; - b.
 Brick; - c.
 Decorative concrete block; - d.
 Pre-cast concrete; - e.
 Slump stone block; - f.
 Split face block; - g.
 Stucco on block; - h.
 Rock on block; - i.
 Stone on block; and - j.
 Wrought iron in conjunction with other listed materials. - 2.
 Perimeter walls shall exhibit such design features (including, but not limited to, pilasters, alcove planters, varying textures, special subdivision entries, or other similar treatments) as necessary to provide them with appropriate design relief and visual appeal. - 3.
-Perimeter walls shall minimum height of five (5) feet and a maximum height of six (6) feet-be not less than six feet in height except as provided in Section 17.28.080(C). - 4.
-Subdivision perimeter wall location and design is subject to approval by the planning commission or the director-of development services. - 5.
-All solid portions of the wall shall be treated with an anti-graffiti coating. - B. Landscape Maintenance District Pathway/Easement Design Standards. - An eighteen (18)-foot wide landscape maintenance district easement for landscaping and multi-use pathway shall be provided between the arterial street, curb, and the subdivision perimeter wall (inclusive of the wall). - 2.
+Perimeter walls shall minimum height of five (5) feet and a maximum height of six (6) feet. - 4.
+Subdivision perimeter wall location and design is subject to approval by the planning commission or the director. - All solid portions of the wall shall be treated with an anti-graffiti coating. - B. Landscape Maintenance District Pathway/Easement Design Standards. - 1.
+An eighteen (18)-foot wide landscape maintenance district easement for landscaping and multi-use pathway shall be provided between the arterial street, curb, and the subdivision perimeter wall (inclusive of the wall). - 2.
 The eighteen (18)-foot wide landscape maintenance district easement shall be counted toward lot area for the underlying parcels. - 3.
 Design Requirements. - a.
 The pathway shall be located within the eighteen (18)-foot landscape maintenance district easement area and shall generally be eight feet in width; the pathway may be reduced to a minimum width of six feet where design is constrained by utilities or other obstacles or meet the intent of a meandering sidewalk. - b.
 The pathway shall be surfaced with decomposed granite, minimum four inches in depth and properly compacted.
 Weed barrier shall be installed underneath the pathway.